top of page

 E. Treasurer

-The Treasurer shall be responsible for maintaining the financial records of the region.
-The Treasurer shall be responsible for the collection, deposit, and disbursement of funds and for the preparation of the region's annual budget for endorsement by the Regional Chairperson.
-The budget period will coincide with each Regional Chairperson's term of office.
-The Treasurer will make appropriate reports at regional meetings.
+The Treasurer shall be responsible for maintaining the financial records of the Region.
+The Treasurer shall be responsible for the collection, deposit, and disbursement of funds and for the preparation of the Region's annual budget for endorsement by the Regional Chair.
+The budget period will coincide with the National office budget period.
+The Treasurer will

 F. Treasurer-Elect